Obarads/obarads.github.io/data/HandFoldingNet A 3D Hand Pose Estimation Network Using Multiscale-Feature Guided Folding of a 2D Hand Skeleton.md

 ![fig1](img/HA3HPENUMGFoa2HS/fig1.png)

+> Figure 1.
+Illustration of the folding concept.
+The network can be interpreted as emulating the ”force” through multi-scale features extracted from the point cloud.
+The ”force” will drive a 2D hand skeleton to ”fold” into the 3D joint coordinates representing the hand pose.

 ### Architecture

 ![fig2](img/HA3HPENUMGFoa2HS/fig2.png)
+> Figure 2.
+The HandFoldingNet architecture.
+It takes the preprocessed normalized point cloud with surface normal vectors from a2D depth image as an input.
+The hierarchical PointNet encoder is then exploited to extract features of various levels to summarize a global feature from the input point cloud.
+The global folding decoder receives the global feature to guide the folding of a pre-defined 2D hand skeleton into the initial joint coordinates.
+In the end, the local features near the initial joint coordinates are grouped and fed into the local folding blocks to estimate the accurate joint coordinates.

 ### The two novel modules in propose models
 - global-feature guided folding (global folding) decoder
     > The proposed decoder folds a fixed 2D hand skeleton into the 3D coordinates of joints, being guided by a global feature.
 - joint-wise local-feature guided folding (local folding) block
     ![fig3](img/HA3HPENUMGFoa2HS/fig3.png)
+    > Figure 3.
+Joint-wise local feature guided folding block.
+The local folding block accepts three inputs, which are the previously estimated joint coordinates, folding embeddings from intermediate layers of the previous folding block, and a local feature map extracted by the previous set abstraction level.
+The joint coordinates are used as centroids that group local features from the local feature map.
+Folding embeddings are rearranged to be aligned with the corresponding adjacent joints to collect spatial dependencies.
+Ultimately, the aggregated feature map composed with grouped local features and rearranged embeddings is fed into a symmetric architecture to compute the residual with respect to the previously-estimated joint locations for more accurate joint estimation.

 ## どうやって有効だと検証した?
 > Experimental results show that the proposed model outperforms the existing methods on three hand pose benchmark datasets with the lowest model parameter requirement.